ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/plcs/OPCUA.md

 When using version 1.4 and above of open62541 the IOC supports encrypted message security policy as well as “None” security mode.

 ### Basic authentication
-The "None" mode allows connecting with a username and password, which also appears to require sending the password encrypted with Basic256 (username and password connection works with None security mode, but does not work if there is no certificate and private key provided via the `opcuaClientCertificate` option in the `st-common.cmd` or `st.cmd` file, which loads the IOC with some other options, such as IP address, node configuration, namespace address, etc. A username and password is set on the PLC itself, and those values can be read at IOC startup to authenticate, and sent via Basic256 encryption to the PLC to sign in.
-When implementing/installing onto a new instrument, the `client_private_key.pem` (which needs to either be generated, or gotten from the appropriate instrument's `OPCUA` folder from the private network shares), `identity_username.txt` (which will need to be edited to reflect current username and password for the target PLC/server), and `OPCUA_01.cmd` should be moved from the Experiment Controls private network share `OPCUA` folder, to the instrument's configurations area, in a new folder that should be named `opcua`.
-If done properly, the `opcua` EPICS module should be able to pick up the user name and password, log in to the OPC server properly, and begin a connection.
+The "None" mode allows connecting with a username and password.
+This also appears to require sending the password encrypted with Basic256 (username and password connection works with None security mode, but does not work if there is no certificate and private key provided via the `opcuaClientCertificate` option in the `st-common.cmd` or `st.cmd` file, which loads the IOC with some other options, such as IP address, node configuration, namespace address, etc.).
+A username and password is set on the PLC itself, and those values can be read at IOC startup to authenticate, and sent via Basic256 encryption to the PLC to sign in.
+When implementing/installing onto a new instrument: the `client_private_key.pem` (which needs to either be generated, or gotten from the appropriate instrument's `OPCUA` folder from the private network shares), `identity_username.txt` (which will need to be edited to reflect current username and password for the target PLC/server), and `OPCUA_01.cmd` should be moved from the Experiment Controls private network share `OPCUA` folder into a new folder, named `opcua`, in the instrument's configurations area.
+If done properly, the `opcua` EPICS module should be able to: pick up the user name and password, log in to the OPC server properly, and begin a connection.

 ### Client certificate based authentication